UniversalDependencies/docs/_akk/index.md

 * Number has 2 possible values: Sing and Plur.
 * Case has 3 possible values: Nom, Gen, Acc.

-### Verbal Features

-In [RIAO](../treebanks/akk_RIAO/index.html), the following subcategories of verbs are annotated:
-* finiteness (finite, infinitive, stative),
-* stem (G, D, Š, N etc.),
-* mood (indicative, imperative, precative, prohibitive),
-* tense (present, preterite, perfect), person (1, 2, 3),
-* number (singular, plural) and
-* gender (masculine, feminine).
-Following Streck (2011: 363), we consider subordinative and ventive as subcategories of their own, which we tag as boolean values.
 For nouns, adjectives and non-finite verbal forms the subcategories are:
 * case (nominative, accusative, genitive),
 * number (as above),
 * gender (as above) and